 Clifford/Levy Creativity Grants

 Inspired by a belief in the importance of individual creativity in creating a culture of excellence in the arts and education, the Clifford/Levy family created and funded the Clifford/Levy Creativity Grants for the School’s faculty to catalyze positive change for years to come at The Diller-Quaile School of Music.
-Below are the descriptions of the projects that Diller-Quaile grant recipients have completed with their awards.
+Below are the descriptions of recent projects that Diller-Quaile grant recipients have completed with their awards.

 Ian Bentley attended the Summer Vocology Institute at the University of Utah in Summer 2017